-And in order to not exclude those who don’t crave spending long hours in the kitchen standing over the stove, we’ve also suggested a few foodie items that can be bought in a store, or even better, purchased while you’re cozy on the couch with a glass of wine and your favourite holiday flick.
+And in order to not exclude those who don’t crave spending long hours in the kitchen standing over the stove, we’ve also suggested a few edible gift ideas that can be bought in a store, or even better, purchased while you’re cozy on the couch with a glass of wine.

 Homemade Edible Gift Ideas